KippAD/portfolio-project-3/README.md

 <img  src="assets/readme-images/results-collage-1.jpg" width="80%">
 <img  src="assets/readme-images/results-collage-2.png" width="80%">

-Using the data provided by the user that is stored in the google sheet, the Voting Station uses the plotext and gspread modules to build bar charts that display live calculations of data.
+Using the data provided by the user that is stored in the Google Sheet, the Voting Station uses the Plotext and Gspread modules to build bar charts that display live calculations of data.

 - The Current Vote Count area displays a bar chart that shows the current count of all votes in percentages.
 This chart is live and updates with each new vote.
 - Voting insights provides further information about the voting demographics in bar chart form, these are the popularity of each party in each voting region and the popularity of each party in certain age brackets.